nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

             "Any PROBLEM stems OPPOTUNITIES, and the opposite"

     -> BASICALLY IT'S SWOT (Strengths, Weaknesses, Oppotunities, Threats), but just the OT :v

+4. THE FIRST UNIX-PHILOPHIES-BASED TERMINAL TOOL: a program that takes a pixel matrix and show it on a screen (this is probably violated the philosophies already :v )